May 23rd-26th 2019

 For finishers of the 200 mile, 150 mile, 100 mile, and 100k events we will be giving out belt buckles.
 Finishers of the 50k event will receive a medal.

 At the aid station there will be drinks (water, soda, electrolyte drink), various snacks (candies, trail mix, cookies, potato chips, pb&j’s, etc), as well as gels/chews.
 The aid station may not always be manned, so some of the goods may not always be available, and assistance may not be available.

 Throughout the day at the finish/start area we will be providing some cold foods as well as some hot foods at predetermined times.
+With the exception of Pizza, all of these foods can be cooked for a runner at any time, but they may not be hot and ready to go outside of the times listed.
 These times are as follows: